Amazon keywords are relevant to the Amazon search terms that the user types in Amazon’s search bar to look for a particular product or category.

 Though you may have a mountain to climb to make your listing the ‘top dog’ in your category, the beginning of this journey is the slowest and most difficult part.
 Now that you’ve laid the groundwork for a successful product, it’s time to start implementing tactics to accelerate your momentum.

-While you still may have a ways to go before you can consider this product a success, after you’ve gathered some initial reviews and are driving some sales, that momentum can be utilized to drive accelerating growth with the following tactics.
+You still may have a ways to go before you can consider this product a success.
+However, after you’ve gathered some initial reviews and are driving some sales, that momentum can be utilized to continue growth with the following Amazon growth strategy tactics.

 Establishing a low price is a great metric for generating sales in the early stages of a listing, providing a tangible value proposition to lure price-conscious buyers away from your competition.
 That said, while it’s critically important that you price appropriately for the market, you may have not started at a price which provides you with a healthy margin for profit.